Blueprint Spring 2014 Student

 Our score increase is the product of the intense devotion to our LSAT curriculum and teaching our students that curriculum in the best way possible.
 To achieve it, we update our curriculum substantially every year to reflect the most recent trends on the LSAT.
 We also hire only the best and brightest instructors to teach that curriculum.
 Our LSAT instructors are rigorously vetted, trained, and paid the highest rates in the industry so that you're learning from the best.
 Finally, we provide the most cutting-edge technology in the form of score reports, homework explanations, and video modules so that you can continue studying effectively when you're at home.

 You might think that our score increase study seems nice but, as the product of one study, is possibly a fluke.
-The fact is that we run our score increase study every three years: in 2008, 2011, and 2014.
-In 2008 our average score increase was ten points, in 2011 it was eleven, and in 2014 it was eleven points again.
+The fact is that we run our score increase study every three years: in 2008, 2011, 2014, and 2017.
+In 2008, our average score increase was ten points, and, in 2011, 2014 and 2017, it was an 11-point increase.
 Moreover, we've been able to keep our results consistently high despite expanding the company.
 In other words, our results aren't a fluke, but the product of a carefully crafted curriculum taught by the best instructors available.

 We do not conduct our score increase study for our online LSAT course students.
 This is because, unlike our classroom course, we cannot be certain of when they take the practice exams or under what conditions.
 However, the curriculum in our online course is precisely the same as that taught to our in-class students.

-The score increase study was conducted in the spring of 2014 and included all qualifying students in Blueprint classroom courses across the country, including New York, Los Angeles, Chicago, Boston, Washington DC, Philadelphia, Houston, Miami, Atlanta, Phoenix, San Diego, Seattle, Austin and Berkeley.
+The score increase study was conducted in the spring of 2017 and included all qualifying students in Blueprint classroom courses across the country, including New York, Los Angeles, Chicago, Boston, Washington DC, Houston, Miami, Atlanta, Phoenix, San Diego, Seattle, Austin and Berkeley.

 To qualify for the study, students had to take all six proctored practice tests given in the course.
 The study excluded self-study students who did not attend a live class.
 Repeat students were also excluded.

-The score increase was calculated from students’ first practice exam to their best score.
-Using the first to last practice exam convention, the average score increase was nine (9) points.
+The score increase was calculated from students' first practice exam to their best score.
+Using the first to last practice exam convention, the average score increase was eight (8) points.
 The score increase data was calculated by the accounting firm of BPE&H using test results taken directly from the Blueprint database.